iterate/mikrobloggeriet/cli-quickstart-mblog.md

 ## Install `mblog`

-To install the CLI with bbin, please run the following **from this directory** (where you cloned the repository):
+To install the CLI with bbin, run the following command from inside the directory, meaning where you cloned down the repository:

 ```shell
 bbin install . --as mblog --main-opts '["-m" "mikrobloggeriet.cli"]'